 Our net tangible book value as of September 30, 2018 was approximately \$4.1 million, or \$0.52 per common share.
 Net tangible book value per share is determined by dividing the net of total tangible assets less total liabilities, by the aggregate number of common shares outstanding as of September 30, 2018.
-After giving effect to the sale by us of 4,000,000 common shares at an assumed initial public offering price of \$4.50 per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses, our net tangible book value as of September 30, 2018 would have been approximately \$20,500 million, or \$1.73 per common share.
-This represents an immediate increase in net tangible book value of \$1.21 per share to our existing shareholders and an immediate dilution of \$2.77 per common share issued to the new investors purchasing common shares in this offering.
+After giving effect to the sale by us of 4,100,000 common shares at the initial public offering price of \$4.00 per common share, and after deducting the underwriting discounts and commissions and estimated offering expenses, our net tangible book value as of September 30, 2018 would have been approximately \$19.0 million, or \$1.59 per common share.
+This represents an immediate increase in net tangible book value of \$1.07 per share to our existing shareholders and an immediate dilution of \$2.41 per common share issued to the new investors purchasing common shares in this offering.